Summary

 • text - The text from which to extract characters.

-• num_chars - [optional] The number of characters to extract, starting on the left side of text.
+• num_chars - [optional] The number of characters to extract, starting on the left.
 Default = 1.

 How to use

 The LEFT function extracts a given number of characters from the left side of a supplied text string.
-The second argument, called num_chars, controls the number of characters to extract.
+The first argument, text, is the text string to extract from.
+This is typically a reference to a cell that contains text.
+The second argument, called num_chars, specifies the number of characters to extract.
 If num_chars is not provided, it defaults to 1.
 If num_chars is greater than the number of characters available, LEFT returns the entire text string.
+Although LEFT is a simple function, it shows up in many more advanced formulas that test or manipulate text in a specific way.

 If the optional argument num_chars is not provided, it defaults to 1: